Skip to main content

 How long does an accountability system take to work?

-You should see behavioral change within 2-4 weeks if the system is properly designed.
-If you're not seeing results after 30 days, the issue is usually consequence design (stakes too low) or commitment vagueness (goal not specific enough to verify).
+You should see behavioral change within 2 to 4 weeks if the system is properly designed.
+If you are not seeing results after 30 days, the issue is usually consequence design (stakes too low) or commitment vagueness (goal not specific enough to verify).

 accountability systemsaccountabilityaccountability partnerhabit buildinggoal setting